 So if you are suffering after a traumatic birth, please, don’t suffer in silence.
 I understand it may be hard to open up based on your environment but find a trusted friend who will listen and help you process your feelings.
-If you feel like you are experiencing PPD or postpartum PTSD, please, find a licensed counselor in your area and work with them.
-This will help get your search started.
+If you feel like you are experiencing PPD, PPA, or postpartum PTSD, please, find a licensed counselor in your area and work with them.
+You can find information in my Resource Library to get your search started.

 Quote of the Day